CorrelAidSwitzerland/sdghackathon/README.md

 -- Abstract | text --> This is the original abstract of the research project.
 It differs from `abstract_english` (provided in the main dataset) in that it is written in the original language when it is not English.

 #### References
-[1] Bautista-Puig, N.; Mauleón E. (2019).
+[1] Bautista-Puig, N.; Maule?n E. (2019).
 Unveiling the path towards sustainability: is there a research interest on sustainable goals?
 In the 17th International Conference on Scientometrics & Informetrics (ISSI 2019), Rome (Italy), Volume II, ISBN 978-88-3381-118-5, p.2770-2771.